mohamedrifayM27/JavaProjects/README.md

 # JavaProjects

 This project is about simple banking application using basic java.
-Concepts used:  Scanner, Variables, If/else statements, methods, l Basic operations: check balance, deposit, withdraw, exit.
+Concepts used:  Scanner, Variables, If/else statements, Methods, Loops, Switch.
+Basic operations: check balance, deposit, withdraw, exit.